Future-House/paper-qa/README.md

 ```

 Models hosted with `ollama` are also supported.
-Tun run example below make sure you have downloaded llama3.2 and mxbai-embed-large via ollama.
+To run the example below make sure you have downloaded llama3.2 and mxbai-embed-large via ollama.

 ```python
 from paperqa import Settings, ask